ChanMo/fast-transfer/README.md

 # Fast Transfer

 An easy and fast way to transfer files between mulitple users.
-If you offten run the command `python -m http.server`, you will like it.
+If you frequently run the command `python -m http.server`, you will like it.

 ## Usage